Mechanical Optimization of Skateboard Pumping

 We remark that the maximal angle is larger than the one of the cylindrical ramp \eqref{frictionlesssol} since the skateboarder performed two pumping cycles in the half-pipe.
 Figure ~\ref{halfpipe} compares the optimal pumping strategies in the half-pipe for bounded acceleration (thick blue line), the frictionless case (solid black line), the case with friction but acceleration unbounded (dashed green line), and two examples of unsuccessful pumping (brown and orange dotted lines) where the achieved maximal angle is smaller than the initial amplitude.

-For the experimental validation of the optimal control strategy, two skateboarders with different degrees of skill were asked to get to the top of the ramp as fast as possible by adopting their most efficient pumping action.
+For the experimental validation of the optimal control strategy, two skateboarders with different degrees of skill were asked to gain height as much as possible by adopting their most efficient pumping action.
 The skilled skateboarder has eleven years of experience, while the unskilled skateboarder has two years of experience.
 For each trial, they started from a position of rest and stopped their pumping when they reached the top of the ramp.
 The subject's center of mass was estimated automatically by the motion-capture software Xsens.
 The acceleration in the sagittal plane $\{a_x, a_y\}$ was translated into the height acceleration measured relative to the ramp surface $\ddot{h}$ using information about the center of mass of the subjects.\\ Figure~\ref{experiment}a shows snapshots of the skilled and unskilled skateboarders performing reciprocating during the experiment.
 Figures~\ref{experiment}b, c, and d show their horizontal velocity $v_x$ and vertical velocity $v_y$ as well as the acceleration $\ddot{h}$.
 Each black solid curve represents a left-to-right motion segmented from the back-and-forth motion. \onecolumngrid

 \twocolumngrid Firstly, the friction coefficient $\mu$ is estimated from the decrease in horizontal velocity in Figure~\ref{experiment}b.
 With an average speed of $v \approx 3$ m/s, the skateboarder took $\Delta t \approx 1$ s to pass the flat zone of 3 m.
 The velocity decreased by $\Delta v \approx 0.2$ m/s during this passage, implying that the change in velocity $\Delta v / \Delta t = \mu g$ or $\mu \approx 0.02$.
 We also used this friction coefficient as an input parameter for the theoretical estimation described above.\\ Secondly, we have compared the estimated acceleration with the optimal acceleration obtained by our theory (Figure~\ref{halfpipe}b).
 The skilled skateboarder had a smaller root mean square error (3.9 m/s$^2$) with the theoretical optimal solution than the unskilled skateboarder (4.3 m/s$^2$).
 This indicates that our theoretical-numerical optimal pumping strategy is followed more closely by the skilled skateboarder as compared to the unskilled one.